chuckbenger/conquer4k/README.md

 Private server project for the classic MMORPG Conquer Online (patch 4294).
 The goal is a clean, modular Kotlin codebase that can evolve from a modular monolith into separate services as features mature.

 For educational and research use only.
-Not affiliated with or endorsed by TQ Digital
+Not affiliated with or endorsed by TQ Digital.

 ## Modules
 - `services/auth`: Auth service entrypoint (`com.tkblackbelt.services.auth.AuthServerKt`).